BlakeCG/Loneliest-Chatroom/README.md

 ## Submissions

+* Create and assign yourself an issue
-* Submit your work in the form of a pull request against Issue #1 with your name in the branch title
+* Submit your work in the form of a pull request that closes the issue.
+* Your branch should have the naming convention `feature-issue-number-your-name`.